acabreragerardo/Canvas-Userscripts/README.md

 ## Credits

-Some scripts were written by me, others were adapted with help from AI tools (ChatGPT / Claude), and a few come from the Canvas Community or former contributors.
+Some scripts were written by me with help from AI tools (ChatGPT/Claude) and a few come from the Canvas Community or former contributors.
 Credit is included where known.

 ---